JanWiemer/jacis-bank-demo/README_HELIDON.md

 ### Local build

-Download Graal VM at https://www.graalvm.org/downloads, the versions currently supported for Helidon are `20.1.0` and above.
+Download Graal VM at https://www.graalvm.org/downloads, the version currently supported for Helidon is `20.1.0`.

 ```
 # Setup the environment